 - Insights Tool – This tool provides EPPs with actionable data (current and historic), at EPP, SAP cluster, and SAP levels.
 This tool allows EPPs to investigate and interact with multiple metrics across various domains and cohort years with detailed information to support continuous improvement.
 EPPs can use filters within the Insights Tool to disaggregate data by clinical type, endorsement area, or program type.

 - Performance Report – This report provides EPPs, the department, and review teams with data that can be used to inform approval recommendations during comprehensive reviews and inform the decision to conduct an interim review between cycles when and an EPP consistently falls below expectations.

-For more information on the most recent Annual Reports, see the current Annual Reports for Tennessee Educator Preparation Providers Technical Guide.
+For more information on the most recent Annual Reports, see the 2022 Annual Reports for Tennessee Educators Technical Guide.
 Annual Reports are accessible by EPPs through TNAtlas.